The Wave Arizona Lottery: Winning a Permit in 2023

 It started out, “Congratulations!
 We wanted to let you know the lottery drawing recently took place and you’ve been awarded a permit reservation at Coyote Buttes North (The Wave)…”

 I don’t remember the exact words I used, but I know I shrieked them loudly enough that everyone in the restaurant turned around.
-I had happy tears running down my face and I remember thinking that people probably thought I just got engaged.
+I had (happy) tears running down my face and I remember thinking that people probably thought I was super upset about something.

 At that time in 2020, just 20 people per day were allowed into the wilderness area.
 In 2021, the number of permits issued per day increased to 64.
+The system changed again in 2022.
 More on that later.

-Want to know how to get a permit for The Wave in 2023?
-You’re in the right place.
-As I mentioned, we beat The Wave lottery odds twice in 2020.
-I don’t have any magic tricks up my sleeve, but I’m definitely familiar with the process and have a few tips to share.
+As I mentioned, we beat The Wave lottery odds twice, once in 2020 and again in 2021.
+I don’t have any magic tricks up my sleeve, but I’m definitely familiar with the process and have some tips to share.
 I’m breaking it all down, to (hopefully!) help you win a permit yourself.

 This post contains affiliate links.
 I may receive a small commission — at no cost to you — if you click or make a purchase through any of them.
 For more information, read my disclosure statement.
 I appreciate you!